Originally posted on April 10, 2017

 Note: Glinka announced on Concertapes ad for Stereo Starter Set but apparently not included

 Note: this set seems in fact to have been the recycling of a similar “stereo starter set”, marketed a year earlier as a bonus to the purchase of the latest V-M (The Voice of Music) tape recorder.
 Ads published in The Billboard of September 1957.
-The V-M offer included one more tape, “Christmas in stereo”, “a collection of best-love yule carols and hymns by the John Halloran Chorus and the Musical Arts Symphony Orchestra”.
+The V-M offer included one more tape, “Christmas in stereo”, “a collection of best-loved yule carols and hymns by the John Halloran Chorus and the Musical Arts Symphony Orchestra”.

 I haven’t been able to find the program sung by the Halloran Chorus on V-M’s “Christmas in Stereo” (the tape was sold with others, including three more from that Voice of Music series, on eBay in November 2015… ), but, rather than the same one that was published on Concertapes 505 (“The Sound of Christmas”) and although it shares Leonard Sorkin’s orchestra, it may have been the same that was offered, seemingly the previous Christmas (1956), by Ampex to its customers, in a tape called “A Christmas Greeting in Stereophonic Sound”.
 See here for more details.
 There are some overlaps with the selections on 505, but also some differences (overlaps in bold): “The selections sung by the John Halloran Choir are ‘Deck the Halls with Boughs of Holly,’ ‘It Came upon a Midnight Clear,’ ‘Willie Take Your Little Drum (Pat-a-pan),’ ‘Here We Come a Wassailing,’ ‘O Little Town Of Bethlehem,’ ‘Silent Night,’ and ‘We Wish You a Merry Christmas.’“.
 One may conjecture that they were all recorded at the same session of September 30, 1956.